13 Top-Rated Tourist Attractions in Canterbury

-Canterbury, a busy market city with much of its medieval character intact, is famous as the home of the Archbishop of Canterbury, head of the Anglican Church.
+Canterbury, a busy market city, located in the county of Kent, with much of its medieval character intact, is famous as the home of the Archbishop of Canterbury, head of the Anglican Church.
 Regarded as the cradle of English Christianity, it was here that St. Augustine made his first converts among the pagan Anglo Saxons and where, in 597, he became the first bishop.
 His burial place in St. Augustine's Abbey, just outside the city walls, was a much-revered shrine until the building of neighboring Canterbury Cathedral.

 See also: Where to Stay in Canterbury